Hardcover.

 Cover Materials

-Traditional casebound options include imitation leather, bonded leather, calfskin and several grades of book cloth such as Buckram and C-Cloth.
 There are a multitude of color choices within each type of material.
-Many of these options are produced in batches so please call for availability if you have a specific request.
+Many of these options are produced in batches, so please call for availability if you have a specific request.

 Dust Jacket